Skip to Content

 The book deals with the creation of the universe, how we might interact with possible higher dimensions and the possibility of travelling into other universes.

-The topics taken on are not for the faint-hearted and the idea of travelling to a younger universe from our own might seem fantastical but Kaku shows how advances in physics might make this possible one day.
+The topics taken on are not for the faint-hearted, and the idea of travelling to a younger universe from our own might seem fantastical, but Kaku shows how advances in physics might make this possible one day.

 While these possibilities are likely to be far ahead in the future, just reading about them is an exciting prospect and leaves you in awe of what humans in the future might regard as normal.